ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06-asymptotic-analysis.md

 So, how can we relate functions using orders of growth?
 We do this by saying that one function is a *bound* of another function.
 E.g., when we say that an algorithm $\mathbf{A}$ is quadratic, we actually mean that the function $n^2$ is an upper bound of $\mathbf{A}$.
-The following are informal definitions of *upper*, *lower* and *tight* bounds -- we will define them more rigorously in [Chapter @sec:algorithm-analysis-theory].
+The following are informal definitions of *upper*, *lower* and *tight* bounds -- we will define them more rigorously in [Chapter @sec:analysis-part-2].

 Upper bound